Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Dear people, there is a cloud coming from the sea, symbolic of the nations, and it is not what you might think.
 It is

 not about the white (or ominously dark) puffy things we see in the sky that pour rain on the earth.
 And, on a spiritual

 level, it is not about the Holy Spirit being poured out on all mankind, as so many teach today.
 The cloud is about

 what will soon come forth from within a people who are the anointing of the Lord.
-The cloud that is coming is a
+In other words, the anointing is